Mission and Purpose

 With a Master’s of Education in Humane Education, Anne seeks to be a Solutionary: a person who is able to identify inhumane and unsustainable systems and then develop solutions that are healthy and just for people, animals, and the environment.
 Her early career included over fifteen years in animal welfare and sheltering, where she continued to learn about the complex challenges of violence, poverty, discrimination, and more.
 She is committed to all of SACT’s mission that considers both people who have experienced harm, as well as preventing future harm.

-Born here in Barre VT, Cynthia believe that one should do something of value with their life, and that doing so brings joy.
+Born here in Barre VT, Cynthia (she/her pronouns) believes that one should do something of value with their life, and that doing so brings joy.
 At the age of 14 she started on a mission, which continues to unfold over 40 years later.
 In 1990, she completed Johnson State College’s Adult Non-Degree Program and has since achieved a number of certifications, licenses, and college credits.

 Cynthia has over 30 years of varied experience, including business management, healthcare services, domestic violence advocacy, certified medication technician, residential care facility management, and as a direct service provider for children with disabilities, adults, and seniors.
 Cynthia has worked in schools, care facilities, and in private homes.